-General Electives......5+ Hours With advisor approval
+General Electives......7+ Hours With advisor approval

 - Plan of Study.
 Each student must file a plan of study with his/her graduate program advisor and the Jackson College of Graduate Studies by the end of the first semester of graduate work.
 The plan must be signed and dated by the graduate program advisor before it can be considered official. - 2.
 Academic Standards.
-Meet the following course work standards: - (a) overall GPA of 3.00 or higher. - (b) no more than six hours of "C". - (c) no more than six advisor-approved hours from traditional correspondence courses.

-- 3. Demonstrate reading knowledge of one foreign language in one of the following ways: - a.
-Pass a foreign language reading examination administered by the Department of Modern Languages, Literatures, and Cultural Studies. - b.
+Meet the following course work standards: - (a) overall GPA of 3.00 or higher. - (b) no more than six hours of "C". - (c) no more than six advisor-approved hours from traditional correspondence courses. - 3.
+Language Requirement.
+Demonstrate reading knowledge of one foreign language in one of the following ways: - Pass a foreign language reading examination administered by the Department of Modern Languages, Literatures, and Cultural Studies. - b.
 Earn a "C" or better in a minimum of six credit hours in a single foreign language at the University of Central Oklahoma.
 These hours will not count toward the MA degree. - c.
 Produce evidence of having earned a "C" or better in a minimum of six credit hours in a single foreign language at an approved college or university.
 These hours will not count toward the MA degree. - 4.
-Thesis or Comprehensive Examination Option: - a.
-Thesis option: Complete a thesis (with a minimum of one thesis hour) and successfully defend it in public, provide two paper copies of the thesis and one electronic copy to the library through Proquest and the title page, original signature page, and abstract page to the JCGS. - b.
-Comprehensive Examination option: Enroll in ENG 5891 and write a four- to six-hour examination on the designated examination day.
-Upon satisfactory completion of the written exam, the student will take a one-hour oral examination administered by his or her advisory committee. - c.
-In the event of unsatisfactory performance on the final examination, the student may petition to be reexamined in the graduate exam period of the following semester.
-Re-examination will be allowed only twice. - 5.
-Final Requirements.
-Apply for graduation through the JCGS by advertised deadline.
+Thesis or Portfolio Option: - Thesis option: Complete a thesis (with a minimum of one thesis hour) and successfully defend it in public, provide two paper copies of the thesis and one electronic copy to the library through Proquest and the title page, original signature page, summary and abstract page to the JCGS.